Handbook of Business Procedures

 7.11.2.
 BID AND PROPOSAL SUBMISSION REQUIREMENTS

 The University of Texas at Austin is committed to providing a fair opportunity for all prospective bidders and proposers.
-Therefore, the Purchasing Office publishes solicitations for goods and services on the Bidweb website when the expected value exceeds $50,000.

 The university uses a variety of formal solicitation methods.
 For more information about the following methods, see the Handbook of Business Procedures: